tudelft-iv/Visual-Localization-with-Spatial-Prior/README.md

 If you want to train the model by yourself, you can initialize the graph with the model provides in the folder "Initialize".
 It is the same initialization in the released code of the baseline method: https://github.com/shiyujiao/cross_view_localization_SAFA, where the VGG part is pre-trained on the Imagenet, and other parts are initialized randomly.

 ## Codes
+For training and validation the proposed method, run: CVACT_training_and_validation_our_model.ipynb For training and validation the baseline, run: CVACT_training_and_validation_baseline.ipynb

+please first run the pre-processing strp provided by the baseline, https://github.com/shiyujiao/cross_view_localization_SAFA, to get the polar transformed satellite image.